-To report an incident, to file a complaint, and/or to receive a copy of the District's policies prohibiting and
+To report an incident, to file a complaint, and/or to receive a copy of the District's policies prohibiting and responding to bullying, harassment, intimidations and discrimination, please contact a school administrator.
+Reference: Board Policies 5131.2 & 5145.3

-PLEASE REFER TO THE 2024-2025 PARENT GUIDE FOR A FULL COPY OF THE DRESS CODE.
+PLEASE REFER TO THE 2025-2025 DISTRICT PARENT GUIDE FOR A FULL COPY OF THE DRESS CODE.

-PLEASE REFER TO THE 2024-2025 PARENT GUIDE FOR A FULL COPY OF THE UNIFORM COMPLAINT PROCEDURE.
+PLEASE REFER TO THE 2025-2026 PARENT GUIDE FOR A FULL COPY OF THE UNIFORM COMPLAINT PROCEDURE.